sb53systems/G-Code-Flow-Temperature-Controller/README.md

 ![image](https://github.com/user-attachments/assets/959c95cd-48ec-48a6-92aa-607106f9f7d1)

-This Script is not intended to be a definitive solution as I believe that integrating this concept in slicers will be more effective.
+This script is not intended to be a definitive solution as I think integrating this concept into the Slicers will be more effective.

-I think this will be the future of 3D printing, I encourage you to test and develop it, with the hope that it will be integrated into the slicers.
+I think this will be the future of 3D printing, I encourage you to test and develop it, with the hope that it will be integrated into Slicers.

 # Latest Release
 [SB53 G-Code Flow/Temperature Controller V1.1 Beta (updated September 8 2024)](https://github.com/sb53systems/G-Code-Flow-Temperature-Controller/releases/tag/V1.1Beta)